 Barn door Handles don’t have to be boring.

-My neighbor had been looking to close off his car cover to hide his tractor and equipment from view of his home.
+My neighbor had been looking to close off his car cover.
+He wanted to hide his tractor and equipment from view of his home.
 He contacted several companies in the area but had no luck in finding anyone interested in a small project.
-At some point during our conversation it appears I had agreed to do this for him.
+At some point during our conversation, it appears I had agreed to do this for him.
 The details are still fuzzy.
 The barn door Handles came to me while building his doors.

 Upgrading a Builder grade railing